Ahmed Raza

 Cardioversion (delivery of a synchronized shock) is a medical procedure that helps to restore a normal heart rhythm in people with various types of arrhythmias (i.e., abnormal heartbeats).
 In cardioversion, electrodes are placed on the patient’s chest which sends electric shocks to the heart.
 Cardioversion can also be performed with certain medications.
 Usually, cardioversion is a scheduled procedure that is performed in a hospital.
 After the procedure is performed the patient can return home on the same day.
 For many patients, cardioversion restores a normal heart rhythm promptly.

-Cardioversion is usually used to treat atrial fibrillation patients or patients with a flutter in atria.
-These conditions occur when the electric signals do not travel properly through the upper chamber of the heart to make a normal heartbeat at a regular rate.
-Cardioversion helps medical professionals to promptly see if cardioversion has restored normal heartbeat successfully.
-Electric cardioversion takes less time than cardioversion that is performed solely with medications.
-It depends on the prescription of medical professionals whether the patient will receive cardioversion with medications or electric cardioversion1.
+Cardioversion is usually used to treat atrial fibrillation or atrial flutter.
+These conditions occur when electrical signals do not travel properly through the upper chambers of the heart and prevent a regular rhythm.
+Cardioversion lets medical teams confirm immediately whether sinus rhythm has been restored.
+Electrical cardioversion takes less time than cardioversion performed solely with medications.
+The treating clinician determines whether the patient will receive medications, electrical cardioversion, or both1.

 Cardioversion is referred to as defibrillation when it is performed in an emergency condition to prevent death due to cardiac arrest caused by potentially fatal ventricular arrhythmias.
 If atrial fibrillation remains untreated it can increase the risk of heart failure and stroke2.

-Heart muscle contract due to electrical impulses.
-Normally each impulse travels in an ordered and standardized manner over nerves from atria to ventricles, each resulting in a heartbeat.
-Any change in the pattern of these nerve impulses causes abnormal heartbeat.
+Heart muscle contracts because of electrical impulses.
+Normally each impulse travels in an ordered pattern from the atria to the ventricles, producing a heartbeat.
+Any change in these nerve impulses can lead to an abnormal heart rhythm.

 Normally doctors advise the patients not to eat or drink 8 hours before the procedure.
 If the patient takes medicine before the procedure usually then he/she should sip enough water only to swallow the pill.
 If the patient does not take any medicine, the doctor will tell if he/she needs any medication before the procedure.